 Great Bend Fire Department

-Lavern and Ruby Brown will celebrate their 60th anniversary on Aug.
-25, with family.
+Wayne and Patti Hesher of Larned, will celebrate their 60th anniversary on April 20 with a card shower.

 The following well-balanced and nutritious Friendship Meals will be served for lunch at the Great Bend Senior Center, 2005 Kansas Ave.
 Meals are served with milk; donations for coffee and tea are accepted.